Derickkiprop/University_voting_system/README.md

  ## Installation

-To get started with MyAwesomeProject, follow these steps:
+To get started with University_voting_system, follow these steps:

 1. **Clone the repository**: